The 6 Main Parenting Styles And Their Pros And Cons

 Positive discipline for children helps them develop compassion for others as well as their internal discipline.
 Positive discipline also helps strengthen the respect, love, and empathy between the children and the parents.
 Remember to communicate with other caregivers the expectations of discipline and positive reinforcement.

 Balancing in your personal and family life is important, so remember it is okay to say “no.” Make sure each family member has their own needs met without compromising your health.
 Do not be afraid to ask for help if your own needs are not being met.

-Permissive parenting definition is a parenting style that has low demands with high responsiveness.
-Parents who practice this type of parenting act more like a friend than a parent.
+Permissive parenting’s definition is a style that has low demands with high responsiveness.
+Parents who practice this act more like a friend than an authority figure.
 The opposite of permissive parenting is helicopter parenting, as permissive parents do not have much structure and do not enforce rules.

 However, the permissive style is different than free range parenting.
 Free range parenting allows kids to explore and experience their limits.
 While their daily life is not as structured, children of free-range parents do experience natural consequences and are not bribed to act a certain way.

 Most often you will hear permissive parents saying, “kids will be kids.”
 Children with permissive parents often struggle with self-control and self-regulation.

 - Use bribery to get a child to behave